 There are many devices on the market that purport to eliminate the effects of water hardness by the use of electrical fields, magnetism, catalytic metals and other materials.
 These are called No-Salt Water Conditioners and do not remove hardness from the water, but treat minerals to prevent scale build-up.

 Natural waters may range from close to zero hardness to many hundreds of parts per million.
 In our experience, water over 100 or 150 ppm (approximately 8 – 10 grains/gallon) is hard enough to warrant water softening.
-When the water hardness exceeds 250 – 300 ppm, a water softener becomes somewhat of a necessity, as piping systems, water heaters, fixtures and appliances become scaled up and worn out prematurely.
+When the water hardness exceeds 250 – 300 ppm, a water softener becomes somewhat of a necessity.
+Otherwise, without hard water treatment the piping systems, water heaters, fixtures and appliances can become scaled up and worn out prematurely.
 At levels of 100 to 250 ppm (or up to 8 to about 15 grains/ gallon) water softening is an aesthetic improvement, reducing spotting of fixtures and surfaces, and making hair and skin softer.

 Softened water saves money by reducing the amount of detergent required for laundry and bathing, and by lowering the amount of energy required in electric and gas water heaters.
 Soft water leaves skin and hair softer and eliminates the drying effects of hard water minerals on skin and hair.
 Soft or conditioned water also stops mineral scales from forming in pipes and extends the life of fixtures, appliances and water heaters.

 Most facilities such as commercial launderers, hospitals and hotels use water softening to reduce costs and extend the life of equipment and laundered items.
-Levels of hardness above 100 to 250 ppm, depending on the water chemistry, makes water softeners economically feasible, saving piping systems, and dramatically extending the life of fixtures, appliances, and water heaters.
+Levels of hardness above 100 to 250 ppm, depending on the water chemistry, make water softeners economically feasible.
+Hard Water Treatment saves piping systems and dramatically extending the life of fixtures, appliances and water heaters.

 In some commercial applications, instead of using water softeners and physically removing the calcium and magnesium minerals, phosphate injectors can be used.